Hinaleimoana Wong-Kalu

-Hinaleimoana Kwai Kong Wong-Kalu, (born May 15, 1972) also known as Kumu Hina, is a Native Hawaiian māhū – a traditional third gender person who occupies "a place in the middle" between male and female, as well as a modern transgender woman.
+Hinaleimoana Kwai Kong Wong-Kalu (born May 15, 1972) is a Native Hawaiian māhū – a traditional third gender person who occupies "a place in the middle" between male and female – and a modern transgender woman.
+She is commonly known as Kumu Hina, a name that became widespread after the documentary of the same name introduced her to a broader audience.
 She is known for her work as a kumu hula ("hula teacher"), as a filmmaker, artist, activist, and as a community leader in the field of Kānaka Maoli language and cultural preservation.
 She teaches Kānaka Maoli philosophy and traditions that promote cross-cultural alliances throughout the Pacific Islands.
-Kumu Hina is known as a "powerful performer with a clear, strong voice"; she has been hailed as "a cultural icon".
+Kumu Hina is known as a "powerful performer with a clear, strong voice" and has been hailed as "a cultural icon".

 Early life and education

 Wong-Kalu was born on May 15, 1972, in the Nuʻuanu district of Oʻahu.
 Her mother is of English, Hawaiian, and Portuguese descent and her father is of Chinese descent.
 She is the youngest of four siblings.
 She attended Kamehameha School (1990) and the University of Hawaiʻi at Mānoa (1996–2004) where she began her activism.